Falafel: Etymology

-History
+History and distribution

-The origin of falafel is controversial.
+The origin of falafel is uncertain.
 The dish most likely originated in Egypt.
-There is a legend that a fava bean version was eaten by Coptic Christians in the Roman era as early as the 4th century during Lent, but there is no documented evidence for this.
 It has been speculated that its history may go back to Pharaonic Egypt.
 However, the earliest written references to falafel from Egyptian sources date to the 19th century, and oil was probably too expensive to use for deep frying in ancient Egypt.

 As Alexandria is a port city, it was possible to export the dish and its name to other areas in the Middle East.
-The dish later migrated northwards to the Levant, Iraq and Bahrain, where chickpeas replaced the fava beans.
+The dish later migrated northwards to the Levant, where chickpeas replaced the fava beans, and from there spread to other parts of the Middle East.

+According to historian Gil Marks, the pita falafel sandwich was popularized after Israel's independence and in the 1950s by Jewish Yemeni immigrants.
+A 19 October 1939 The Palestine Post article is the first mention of the concept of falafels served in a pita bread as a street food.

 Middle East

-Falafel is a common form of street food or fast food in Egypt as well as the Levant, Iraq and Bahrain.
+Falafel is a common form of street food or fast food in Egypt, across the Levant, and in the wider Middle East.
 The croquettes are regularly eaten as part of meze.
 During Ramadan, falafel balls are sometimes eaten as part of the iftar, the meal that breaks the daily fast after sunset.
 Falafel became so popular that McDonald's for a time served a "McFalafel" in its breakfast menu in Egypt.

 Falafel is still popular in the Coptic diet, and as such large volumes are cooked during religious holidays.
-Falafel is consumed as part of Lent diet by Christians in Arab countries.
+Falafel is consumed as part of the Lenten diet by Arab Christians.

-Debates over the history of falafel have sometimes devolved into political discussions about the relationship between Arabs and Israeli Jews.
-In modern times, falafel has been considered a national dish of Egypt, Israel, and the State of Palestine.

-Falafel plays an iconic role in Israeli cuisine and is widely considered to be a national dish of the country.
-Falafel was never a specific Jewish dish but was consumed by Syrian and Egyptian Jews.
-Later, it was adopted in the diet of early Jewish immigrants to the Jewish communities of Ottoman Syria.
-As it is plant-based, Jewish dietary laws classify it as pareve and thus allow it to be eaten with both meat and dairy meals.
-Many Palestinians resent what they see as an appropriation of their dish by Israelis.
-Additionally, the Lebanese Industrialists' Association has raised assertions of copyright infringement against Israel concerning falafel.
+Chickpea-based falafel, common in many Levantine cuisines including Israeli and Palestinian, has become widely recognized as a national dish in Israel, where it is a popular street food.

 Europe

-Waves of migration – principally of Arabs and Turks – had taken it through Europe.
-In Germany in particular, where a large Turkish population put down roots, it enjoyed huge popularity.
-At first it was a dish consumed principally by migrants; but by the early 1970s, the appearance of Turkish food stalls and restaurants made it available to a growing number of hungry Germans, which led to yet another transformation of its recipe.
+Waves of migration of Arabs and Turks took falafel through Europe to Germany in particular, where a large Turkish population had put down roots.
+At first it was a dish consumed principally by migrants.
+During the early 1970s, the appearance of Turkish food stalls and restaurants made falafel available to the Germans, resulting in a transformation of the recipe.